Dan Schulman is a better subject than the old archive entry knew.

 He built a cross-sector career before PayPal made him famous

-Verizon's current executive biography is useful because it presents Schulman as a long-haul operator rather than as a one-company celebrity.
+Verizon's executive biography is useful because it presents Schulman as a long-haul operator rather than as a one-company celebrity.

 According to Verizon, Schulman served on the company's board starting in 2018, became lead independent director in December 2024, and was named CEO in October 2025.
 Before that, Verizon says, he led PayPal for nine years and previously held senior roles at AT&T, Priceline, Virgin Mobile USA, and American Express.